graphprotocol/contracts/README.md

 ---

 [The Graph](https://thegraph.com/) is an indexing protocol for querying networks like Ethereum, IPFS, Polygon, and other blockchains.
-Anyone can build and Publish open APIs, called subgraphs, making data easily accessible.
+Anyone can build and publish open APIs, called subgraphs, making data easily accessible.

 ## Packages